suusanp/stealth-health/m5/prototype.md

 Expo's open-source ecosystem is important, offering transparency and community engagement that aligns with our project's philosophy.

-- **Database Structure and Data Security**
+### Database Structure and Data Security

+#### What type of data we collect and how it is organized.

-### Choosing the Right Storage Solution
+#### Choosing the Right Storage Solution

 When selecting a storage solution for our application, we evaluated various options, including SQLite and server-based solutions.
-While SQLite is a widely used database for local storage in mobile applications, it typically stores data directly on the device.
-This local storage approach aligns with our goal to avoid storing sensitive user data on servers due to the inherent risks of server-side data breaches and unauthorized access.
+While SQLite is a widely used database for storage in mobile applications, it typically does not store data directly on the device.
+A local storage approach aligns with our goal to avoid storing sensitive user data on servers due to the inherent risks of server-side data breaches and unauthorized access.

-However, our primary concern with SQLite was its limited support for built-in encryption.
+Furthermore we were concerned By  SQLite was its limited support for built-in encryption.
 Ensuring the privacy and security of user data is paramount in our application; thus, we sought a solution that offered robust encryption capabilities out of the box.
 The need for encryption is not just about protecting data if the device is lost or compromised; it's about ensuring that data remains private and secure from any unauthorized access, intentional or accidental.

+#### SecureStore for Sensitive Information

 Given these considerations, we decided to utilize Expo's SecureStore for storing sensitive personal information.
 SecureStore offers an encrypted key-value store, which provides several advantages: